A firewall protects you against:

 - Data introduced to the computer other than online, eg via USB connected devices, CD/DVD etc.

 - Attacks after a network has been compromised.

 However, none of these things give a reason NOT to install a firewall, as this alone is not enough for complete security.

 It is safest to assume that your internet service provider does NOT provide any kind of firewall, so make sure you have the right software to protect yourself.

 Personal firewalls should be installed on each computer that is connected to the internet and monitors (and blocks, where necessary) internet traffic.
 They are also sometimes known as ‘software firewalls’ or ‘desktop firewalls’.

 Windows Firewall is a basic personal firewall.
-It is free, included with Windows operating systems.
-In Windows 8, Windows 7 and Vista, the Firewall defaults to active, so you do not need to worry about configuring it yourself.
+It is free, included with Windows operating systems and defaults to active so you do not need to worry about configuring it yourself.